VizlabRutgers/Hybrid-Eddy-detection/README.md

 Please contact Rutgers Vizlab or the author if you have any problem. https://vizlab.rutgers.edu/ or huaweiping0@gmail.com

+The visualization program of the eddy is here: https://github.com/VizlabRutgers/Hybrid-Eddy-Visualization-and-Comparison

 # Installation
 We recommend you to use the Singularity to avoid installation and environments configuration (especially in HPC, which might not support OpenGL/VTK).
 If so, you could get the image by the command below and jump to the next section.
 ```